Rajeev-Kasyap/BidGPT/README.md

 - "Is there an EMD?"
 - "What is the last date to apply?"

-2. Read and interpret uploaded tender PDFs or scraped data

-3. Respond in a conversational format (like ChatGPT)
+2. Respond in a conversational format (like ChatGPT)

-4. Allow users to search tenders by keyword, region, department, etc.
+3. Allow users to search tenders by keyword, region, department, etc.

-5. Summarize tender documents for quick understanding

 Tech Stack:
 - Backend: Python, Flask